BuidlGuidl/PWA-base/README.md

 ### 6 .
 Deploying your PWA to Vercel

+> Hint: We recommend connecting your GitHub repo to Vercel (through the Vercel UI) so it gets automatically deployed when pushing to main.

 To deploy directly from the CLI, run this and follow the steps to deploy to Vercel:

 ```